Skip to content Skip to footer navigation

 Most single-use pods, which are made of strong aluminium and plastic, will end up in landfill, taking between 150 and 500 years to break down.

-Some progress is being made to make coffee pods greener – company recycle programs, biodegradable packaging and reusable metal pods – but there's still a long way to go.
+Some progress is being made to make coffee pods greener – including company recycle programs, biodegradable packaging and reusable metal pods – but there's still a long way to go.

 How to use a manual espresso machine